Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 ### 4.4 Clarification Change

-Documentation-only changes with no behavioral impact.
+Documentation-only changes and non-functional corrections with no behavioral impact.

 Requires:
 - PATCH version increment
 - Governance log entry

-- Global ecosystem release tag
+Clarification changes do **not** require a new global ecosystem release tag unless they are governance-impacting or explicitly bundled into a milestone release.

 ---